Skip to main content

 StartBlue is an accelerator from the Scripps Institution of Oceanography & Rady School of Management that supports the formation of advanced science and engineering startups tackling ocean-focused challenges and solutions integrated into science, industry, investment, and government networks.
 For more information visit the startBlue webpage.

-The Triton Innovation Challenge focuses on fostering creativity and bringing to the spotlight commercially promising, environmentally focused technologies generated by the finest minds at UC San Diego.
+The Triton Sustainability Challenge (formerly Triton Innovation Challenge) focuses on fostering creativity and bringing to the spotlight commercially promising, environmentally focused technologies generated by the finest minds at UC San Diego.
 Supported through the generosity of The William and Kathryn Scripps Family Foundation Inc., the program is presented through a partnership of the Rady School of Management, Scripps Institution of Oceanography, and the Jacobs School of Engineering, and is open to the entire campus.

 Eligibility:

-The Triton Innovation Challenge is open to current students, faculty and staff from across UC San Diego.
+The Triton Sustainability Challenge is open to current students, faculty and staff from across UC San Diego.
 Previous applicants who were non-winners are welcome to reapply.
+All applicants are encouraged to participate in the NSF I-CORPS™ winter program, focusing on sustainability; more information can be found here.

 Questions?